tomzx/blog.tomrochette.com-content/agi/senses/article.md

 From this data one could infer there is a maximum of 120 megapixels of raw data per eye.
 However, the optic nerve is only composed of between 770,000 and 1.7 million nerve fibers, as a great amount of photoreceptors get merged into a single retinal ganglion cell which means that a good amount of the 120 megapixels gets aggregated before being transferred to the occipital lobe.
 If we consider that a nerve fiber is able to transport all the information required for tbe equivalent of a single pixel (which is unlikely), we've dropped from 120 megapixels down to 1.7 megapixels per eye.

 # Hearing
+In humans, the number of nerve fibers within the cochlear nerve averages around 30,000[^5].

 # Smell